 My favorite thing about the experience was the exclusivity of it.
 It’s hosted over in Battery Park down by the lagoon with a private dining area and bar.
 It has a limited capacity to allow for a more intimate setting, and you sit family style with other guests allowing you to meet fellow Universal fans!
 After you’re done eating, you can go do some rides or enjoy the other Mardi Gras festivities before heading over to a private area in front of Cafe La Bamba.
 In my opinion, this is one of the BEST places to view the parade, as you not only get to see and catch beads when it starts but also when the parade ends.

-Two additional ways to upgrade your Mardi Gras festivities are the Feast & Floats Dessert Party and the Mardi Gras Tasting Lanyard.
-The dessert party gets you VIP viewing of the Mardi Gras parade and Universal’s Cinematic Celebration, and the tasting lanyard allows you the option to enjoy multiple food and drink options throughout Mardi Gras.
+One way to upgrade your Mardi Gras festivities is the Mardi Gras Tasting Lanyard.
+The tasting lanyard allows you to enjoy multiple food and drink options throughout Mardi Gras.
 Click here for more details on these experiences.

 TIP: This tip is for our UOAPs!
 You get exclusive perks to these add-ons, including discounts, and a Passholder Tasting Lanyard that includes 15 items.
 Click here for details.